-General Description of the current programme of the academic year 2015- 2016
+General Description of the current Programme

 The Law School awards LLB, equitable and respective of the University level four-year law schools.
 The duration of studies is eight semesters of full time study.
 Each semester consists of 13 weeks of instruction and 39 hours of instruction per course.